peterhinch/micropython-async/PRIMITIVES.md

 guarantees that items are removed in the order in which they were received.
 As this is a part of the uasyncio library its use is described in the [tutorial](./TUTORIAL.md).

+**NOTE** The support for task cancellation is under development.
+The API has changed and may change further.

 ###### [Main README](./README.md)

 # 2. Modules